coverclock/com-diag-codex/README.md

 The Machine layer allows peers to establish secure stream connections and pass variable sized packets in a full-duplex fashion.
 In addition, the peers may pass "indications" in-band to signal actions to the far end.
+This is implemented using finite state machines to iteratively handle the I/O streams; this also simplifies multiplexing the OpenSSL sockets using the select(2) system call.

 The Handshake layer allows peers to establish secure stream connections, pass variable sized packets in full-duplex fashion, and use indications to coordinate